-Gold case study: Early childhood education in Somaliland.
+Gold case study:

+Early childhood education in Somaliland.
-A child participating in the IDELA assessment as part of the Hargeisa ECE study in Somaliland, 2024.

 In Sub-Saharan Africa, 61% of children under five fail to reach their developmental potential due to poverty, malnutrition, and limited access to early learning opportunities.
 In Somaliland, this challenge is even more pronounced, with only 5.7% of children accessing early learning services.
 Rural areas are particularly affected, with most children enrolling directly in primary school without preschool preparation.
 Despite efforts by Somaliland's Ministry of Education to expand Early Childhood Education (ECE), resource constraints have slowed progress.
 Global evidence highlights the transformative impact of quality ECE on cognitive development and school readiness, underscoring the need for investment in this area.